Dining Services Sustainability Initiatives

 Fossil Free Fuel

-Dining Services gives all of its waste cooking oil from Market Central, The Perch, Cathedral Cafe, and Schenley Café to Fossil Free Fuel through the Refuel Pittsburgh initiative.
+Dining Services gives all of its waste cooking oil from Market Central, Cathedral Cafe, the University Club, and Schenley Café to Fossil Free Fuel through the Refuel Pittsburgh initiative.
 Fossil Free Fuel converts waste fryer grease into automotive fuel for use in diesel engine vehicles and machinery.
 Replacing diesel fuel with vegetable oil improves local air quality, water quality and keeps fuel dollars in the regional economy.
-To learn more about this process visit: http://fossilfreefuel.com.
+To learn more about this process visit: https://fossilfreefuel.com.

 Energy Star Appliances and Track Lighting System

 Dining Services utilizes a variety of energy star appliances including walk-in coolers, hoods, dishwashers, and air screen coolers.
 These appliances have been certified as using less energy than conventional ones.

 For more information on Energy Star Appliance, go to www.energystar.gov

 Market Central, the largest dining facility on-campus, recently switched to a Lutron lighting system.
 The new lighting system allows individual zones to be powered down once a specific platform in Market is closed.
 The new system conserves energy by only providing lighting to areas that need it.

 Eco Lab Apex Warewashing Systems are used in all Dining Services facilities to wash flatware, utensils, and cookware.
 Using these appliances reduces our chemical waste by 30%.